 The UCI block error probability is defined as the conditional probability of incorrectly decoding the UCI information when the UCI information is sent.
 The UCI information does not contain CSI part 2.

-The transient period as specified in TS 38.101-1 [TBA] clause 6.3.3.1 is not taken into account for performance requirement testing, where the RB hopping is symmetric to the CC center, i.e. intra-slot frequency hopping is enabled.
+The transient period as specified in TS 38.101-1 [23] clause 6.3.3.1 is not taken into account for performance requirement testing, where the RB hopping is symmetric to the CC center, i.e. intra-slot frequency hopping is enabled.

 Which specific test(s) are applicable to IAB-DU is based on the test applicability rules defined in clause 8.1.2.2.3.